ibm-cloud-docs/openwhisk/prep.md

 To minimize these dependencies on your local environment, use the [Packaging Python code with a Docker virtual environment in a compressed file](#prep_python_virtenv) approach.
 This approach creates the compressed action file, but also leverages the Python environment inside the {{site.data.keyword.openwhisk_short}} Python runtime image itself so that both the generated action compressed file and the later execution environment fully match.
 {: note}

-**Before you begin**
+Before you begin

 - The following steps assume that you are running the commands on a Linux-based distribution on a processor with AMD64-based architecture.
 - [Review the packages that are included with the Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.
-- Make sure that the locally installed Python version to create the compressed action file (for example, Python 3.7.x) matches the {{site.data.keyword.openwhisk_short}} kind that is chosen to later create the action (`--kind python:3.7`).
+- Make sure that the locally installed Python version to create the compressed action file (for example, Python 3.9.x) matches the {{site.data.keyword.openwhisk_short}} kind that is chosen to later create the action (`--kind python:3.9`).
 - Install the `virtualenv` Python package.

     ```bash